 - “You can buy coffee with that… Or a new book… Or shoes… You can buy almost anything, almost anywhere with the new Venmo card” – Provide a solution to solve the pain point.

-This is one technique you can use to make your emails more powerful.
+This is one technique you can use to make your product update emails more powerful.
 By defining a pain point at first and then providing a solution, you help to retain an interest in your new product.

 I also love that Venmo’s email includes further explanation of features that shortly explains benefits that destroy obstacles & questions customers might face.